What are some things that can be done to alleviate chronic or occasional soggy areas in my yard?

 Yes.
 However, before construction starts, please contact the Senior Stormwater Engineering

 Technician at (919) 460-4934 to help determine if there are local, state or federal regulations

-which must be considered.
+that must be considered.

 When it rains, the stream on my property floods my yard.
 Will the Town address this flooding?

-No. However, upon request we will conduct a site visit and provide technical guidance.
+No. However, we will conduct a site visit upon request and provide technical guidance.
 In the rare event that the flood causes damage to your house, you may be eligible for 50-50 cost share funds based on Policy Statement 35: Storm Drainage Improvements Requests.